School Board Policy 406 -

 24. honors and awards received; and

-B. The following information on applicants for employment is public:
+B. The following information on current and former applicants for employment by the school district is public:

 1. veteran status;